lolo859/vodka-dev/docs/vodka-lib-usage.md

 - `vodka::library::FunctionCall function_call` : the function call with all his context

 **Arguments that indicate the output (only set after call_treatement):**
-- `std::vector<vodka::syscalls::SyscallContainer> syscall_output` : the list of syscall object that should be added in the kernel code output
+- `std::vector<vodka::syscalls::SyscallContainer> syscalls_output` : the list of syscall object that should be added in the kernel code output
 - `bool var_flag` : indicate if the main program should replace his list and map of existing variables with the one into the function call object that was modified

 **Arguments that should be set by method:**